Explore London for the Day: Tackling London, England in 24 Hours

 Visiting London for the day and not sure how to make the best out of it?
 From walking tours covering Buckingham Palace, Big Ben, and London's Eye, to taking an open-top bus tour across the city lights at night, this London itinerary has got you covered if you have just 24 hours in London.

 Of course, as I mentioned, there's no way you can see any city in a day in full, but that's why these marvels are curated for a one day London itinerary!
-Here are the best things to do—ranging from palaces, parks, museums, and nightlife.
+Here are the best things to do and our top travel tips—ranging from palaces, parks, museums, and nightlife.

 Depending on how long you have and the number of places you want to check out, it might be worth looking into the London Pass.
 This is a combination pass that can split the cost of your visit to some of London’s most famous attractions in half.
 If you’d like to purchase the London Pass for your trip to London for a day, click here.

-1. Take a Walk and Explore Buckingham Palace
+1. Take a Walk and Explore in and Around Buckingham Palace

 Start your day in London with a lavish English breakfast from one of the quaint cafes near Soho.
 After that, you’d be wise to stroll up the Mall (a road in central London that runs between Buckingham Palace on the west and Trafalgar Square via Admiralty Arch to the east) and explore the surrounding places.